MathML

-Mathematical Markup Language (MathML) is a mathematical markup language, an application of XML for describing mathematical notations and capturing both its structure and content, and is one of a number of mathematical markup languages.
+Mathematical Markup Language (MathML) is a pair of mathematical markup languages, an application of XML for describing mathematical notation and capturing both its structure and content.
 Its aim is to natively integrate mathematical formulae into World Wide Web pages and other documents.
-It is part of HTML5 and is a ISO/IEC standard ISO/IEC 40314 since 2015.
+It is part of HTML5 and standardised by ISO/IEC since 2015.

 History

 Following some experiments in the Arena browser based on proposals for mathematical markup in HTML, MathML 1 was released as a W3C recommendation in April 1998 as the first XML language to be recommended by the W3C.
 Version 1.01 of the format was released in July 1999 and version 2.0 appeared in February 2001.
-Implementations of the specification appeared in Mozilla 1.0 and Opera 9.5.
+Implementations of the specification appeared in Amaya 1.1, Mozilla 1.0 and Opera 9.5.
 In October 2003, the second edition of MathML Version 2.0 was published as the final release by the W3C Math Working Group.